apache/pulsar/site2/docs/concepts-messaging.md

 # Control the ticking time for the retry of delayed message delivery,
 # affecting the accuracy of the delivery time compared to the scheduled time.
+# Note that this time is used to configure the HashedWheelTimer's tick time for the
+# InMemoryDelayedDeliveryTrackerFactory (the default DelayedDeliverTrackerFactory).
 # Default is 1 second.
 delayedDeliveryTickTimeMillis=1000
 ```